-Note: The settings in the linker prevent user access to the on-chip RAM address.
+Note: The settings in the linker prevent user access to the address.
 This setting allows the embedded bootloader to work properly during a system reset after the user binary is executed but the FPGA is not reconfigured.

 Boot from a Flash Device